NewPath-Consulting/Wild-Apricot-Press/README.md

 If you are having trouble, install this version and then use the new plugin options to remove all previous WAP daa, and then reinstall this version.

 == Screenshots ==

+1. Website with Login/Logout link added after WAP has been installed, activated and licensed.
+2. Content Restriction Options
+3. Setting which Membership Statuses can access content
+4. Setting a "global restriction" message which can be changed per page or post
+5. Setting access control to membership levels and groups per page or post
+6. Synchronization options to sync common, membership and system fields into WordPress
+7. Synchronized WordPress users get WildApricot data every 24 hours and during successful login.
+8. Plugin options to clean up WordPress after deletion and a special WAP Debug Log